Last Updated on November 14, 2020 by Oddmund Groette

 Research shows that the majority of investors underperform the broad market indices.
 The most likely reason is due to frequent buying/selling and behavioral mistakes.
 When you are trying to “outsmart” the markets, you most likely end up losing to the market.

 To successfully invest you actually need to do as little as possible.
 What is required of you is more or less nothing.
 No analysis, no research, no forecast, no reading of news and research, no tinkering and no re-balancing.
 No intelligence whatsoever is required.
-No study of Warren Buffett or other marvellous investors (which you will never manage to clone anyway).
+No study of Warren Buffett or other marvelous investors (which you will never manage to clone anyway).

 What you need to do is the following:

 Set up an automatic monthly withdrawal from your bank account to buy shares or units in passive mutual funds or ETFs (or several funds/ETS, perhaps some active funds as well).
 Then forget about it and continue your ordinary life.
 Don’t do any tinkering.
-This method is called dollar cost averaging (DCA).
+This method is called dollar-cost averaging (DCA).
 It can’t get any simpler than that!
 If you do that for 2-4 decades you most likely build a decent wealth and crush the majority of the “experts” along the way.

 Warren Buffett has always advised “unprofessional” investors to simply invest in the S&P 500 index (or another passive index).
 That is cheap and easy and gives you the same return as the index minus a small cost.
-This advice makes a lot of sense, but of course is rather boring for a lot of aspiring investors.
+This advice makes a lot of sense, but of course, is rather boring for a lot of aspiring investors.

 When you retire you simply do the opposite: withdraw a certain amount or percentage every month from your assets.
 Don’t waste your time looking for dividend stocks to pay for your retirement.
 Most dividend investors have it all wrong.